Pharokeepers/pharokeepers.github.io/_posts/2019-07-12-Nina_Tenth_Week.markdown

 ---

 <p>This week I have been more oriented towards the Roassal and connecting my layouts to it.
-With the help of Milton (original Roassal creator) we manage to establish the connection. </p>
+With the help of Milton (original Roassal creator) we manage to establish the connection. :smile: </p>

 ![](/images/RoassalGif.gif)